Komodo Review: The Open & Composable Multi-Chain Platform

 Decentralized Initial Coin Offerings (ICOs)

-Additionally, Komodo will accept pre-existing blockchain projects on other platforms that would like to migrate to Komodo to receive your own fully customizable, high performing independent blockchain.
+Despite this though, Komodo will accept pre-existing blockchain projects on other platforms that would like to migrate to Komodo to receive your own fully customizable, high performing independent blockchain.

 Jumblr is a cryptocurrency anonymizer developed by Komodo which is decentralized and open-source.
 It can be used to increase privacy when using the Komodo platform.